-Cats are descendants of the African Wildcat and, as such, love lounging around in the sun.
-Though they are covered in fur, they will often find warm places to nap, even if it’s already hot outside.
-Sweating is essential for the survival of every mammal.
-But the question is, how do cats sweat?
+Cats are descendants of the African Wildcat and love lounging around in the sun.
+Although they are covered in fur, they will often find warm places to nap, even if it’s already hot outside.
+Sweating is essential for the survival of every mammal, but how do cats sweat?

-Sweating through the hairless areas of their body such as the paws, lips, chin, and the area around the anus helps to cool off cats.
-The paws contain some of the most vital sweat glands for cooling, so some owners may spot wet paw prints from time to time.
+Sweating through the hairless areas of their body, such as the paws, lips, chin, and the area around the anus, cool off cats.
+The paws contain some of the most vital sweat glands for cooling, so some owners may observe wet paw prints from time to time.
 To remain cool, cats will lick their fur so that evaporation can take place.
 Due to sparse fur, the ears are also a vital part of a cat’s cooling system.

 Do Cats Have Sweat Glands?

-It’s unlikely that a cat owner will see a pet sweat unless specifically looking out for it.
+It’s unlikely that an owner will see a cat sweat unless specifically looking out for it.
 This is mainly because cats only have sweat glands on the hairless areas of their body (the paws, lips, chin, and the skin surrounding the anus).

 When a cat’s body temperature is too high, the body will send signals to the brain.
 In turn, the brain will send messages to the glands to begin the sweating process to stop a cat from overheating.

-While a cat’s sweat system isn’t as comprehensive as a human’s, it is effective.
-Cats are homeotherms, which means they can maintain a relatively constant body temperature of 101° F to 102° F. But cats sometimes need to get creative to keep themselves cool.
+While a cat’s cooling system isn’t as comprehensive as humans, it is effective.
+Cats are homeotherms, which means that they can maintain a relatively constant body temperature of 101° F to 102° F. However, cats sometimes need to get creative to keep themselves cool.

 You might notice your cat leaving a trail of paw prints across a paved or tiled surface during a period of hot weather.
 This is sweating in action.
 A cat’s paw pads contain vital sweat glands that are important for maintaining a healthy body temperature.